Underway

-Underway, or under way, is a nautical term describing the state of a vessel.
+Underway, or under way, is a nautical term describing the state of a vessel which is unconstrained from horizontal translational movement relative to the water and the ground.
 "Way" arises when there is sufficient water flow past the rudder of a vessel that it can be steered.
 A vessel is said to be underway if it meets the following criteria: